SIP Phones / VoIP Phones Types

 If you want to use your current phone with the VoIP phone system, you can use an ATA adapter.
 An ATA adapter allows you to plug in the ethernet network jack into the adapter and then plug the phone into the adapter.
 Your old phone will appear to the VoIP phone system software as a regular SIP phone.

 VoIP phones are very inexpensive to buy and can bought online via one of the many VoIP product online shops.
 3CX supports all popular VoIP phones as it’s based on the Open SIP Standard.
 You can even automatically provision most IP phone models too.
-Download the Free edition here.
+Download your Free licence here.